serenity-is/docs/widgets/widget_class.md

 Destroy method is called automatically when the HTML element is detached from the DOM.
 It can also be called manually.

-If destory operation is not performed correctly, memory leaks may occur in some browsers.
+If destroy operation is not performed correctly, memory leaks may occur in some browsers.